rexxars/namecheap-dns-updater/README.md

 // Note: Leave `ip` undefined to update use your current external IP update({
-  host: 'www', // Host to update
+  host: 'www', // Host to update - can also be an array of hosts
   domain: 'mydomain.tld', // Domain name to update
   password: 'yourDdnsPassword', // Namecheap DDNS password
   ip: '193.212.1.10', // IP to update record with